Skip to main content

 The Dissertation Prospectus

-Over the course of the G3 year's fall semester, students are expected to discuss a draft of the prospectus with the dissertation prospectus committee, which will approve its submission to the department faculty as a whole.
-Prospectuses are to be submitted to the graduate program coordinator at least one week before the December history of science faculty meeting; that is, by the Thanksgiving break.
-The faculty will discuss prospectuses in depth at this meeting and vote on their approval.
+Over the course of the G3 year's fall term, students develop a draft of their prospectus in consultation with their Prospectus Committee, which will approve its submission to the department faculty as a whole.
+Prospectuses are to be submitted to the graduate program coordinator at least one week before the December history of science faculty meeting (usually by the Thanksgiving break).
+The faculty discuss prospectuses at this meeting and vote on their approval.

 Students are expected to submit their prospectuses in the fall of the G3 year; in all cases, however, approval must be obtained before the end of the G3 year.